-Hugs and encouragement to all foster and adoptive parents who are trying to do two full time jobs this fall, work and school their children!
+Hugs and encouragement to all foster and adoptive parents who are trying to do two full-time jobs this fall, work and school their children!
 Please be kind to yourself and reach out to your resources to continue to get the support that you need.

-I have created a series of blog posts titled “Bringing Sanity Home” It is directed towards those who are schooling their foster and adoptive children at home and trying to work from home.
+I have created a series of blog posts titled ‘Bringing Sanity Home.’
+It is directed towards those who are schooling their foster and adoptive children at home and trying to work from home.
 The ideas and tips will be useful for any foster or adoptive parent.

 Structure in Parenting

 The best type of parenting is both highly structured and very nurturing.
-First let’s look at structure.
-Structure helps the child feel safe and know what the rules, boundaries and limits are in their life.
+First, let’s look at structure.
+Structure helps the child feel safe and know what the rules, boundaries, and limits are in their life.

-In order to illustrate this I like to think of driving a car down a country road.
-The center line, shoulder and guard rails teach me where to place the car on the road.
+In order to illustrate this, I like to think of driving a car down a country road.
+The centerline, shoulder, and guard rails teach me where to place the car on the road.
 The speed limit and other signage help me to know what is ahead and how fast to drive my car.
 I know that if I don’t follow the rules, the police can pull me over and give me a ticket.
-If I get behind a tractor I may feel frustrated but I won’t pass if there are cars coming in the opposite direction or if the center line is double yellow.
+If I get behind a tractor, I may feel frustrated, but I won’t pass if there are cars coming in the opposite direction or if the centerline is double yellow.
 I want to keep my car and passengers safe and I’m willing to deal with some frustration and my plans being changed to ensure everyone’s wellbeing.

 This is the same with our child.
-The rules, limits and restrictions we place on their lives give them comfort, and helps them to learn to trust those who God has given authority over them.
-They learn the world doesn’t revolve solely around them and their desires, helps them become responsible adults, teaches them values, and models for them healthy living so they can one day structure their own life.
+The rules, limits, and restrictions we place on their lives give them comfort and helps them to learn to trust those who God has given authority over them.
+They learn the world doesn’t revolve solely around them and their desires, helps them become responsible adults, teaches them values, and models healthy living for them so they can one day structure their own life.

 Nurture in Parenting

-If we go back to driving the car on the country road, coming to nice gas station when you are in need of a stop is like nurture.
+If we go back to driving the car on the country road, coming to a nice gas station when you are in need of a stop is like nurture.
 The gas station has a clean restroom and plenty of snacks and drinks to take care of your physical needs.
-The attendant is friendly, smiles at you and gives you his full attention.
+The attendant is friendly, smiles at you, and gives you his full attention.
 He will listen to your frustration of being slowed down by the tractor.
 He gives you a little extra change if you are short and tells you where the walking trails and picnic tables are out back so you can exercise, eat your snack and take a break.

 Action step: Is providing nurture or structure easier for you?
-Are there areas of home life that you can add more structure or more nurture right now for things to go more smoothly?
+Are there areas of home life where you can add more structure or more nurture right now for things to go more smoothly?
 Are you providing small doses of extra nurture for yourself during this time?

-I am asking my child to “ATTEND”:
+I am asking my child to ‘ATTEND’: